nicholasjano/nicholasjano/README.md

-- Software Engineer at Marmon Rail
+- Software Engineer at TD Securities
-- Computer Science at Queen's University
 - You can reach me on [LinkedIn](https://linkedin.com/in/nicholasjano/)